LCRH1883/Snapstudio/BUILD_PLAN.md

       - suspend fun loadPhotos(sortOrder: SortOrder): List<PhotoItem>
     - Handle edge cases (no photos, null dates).
     - Manual check: Temporarily log or display the count of loaded photos to verify it works.
+    - Notes: Added SortOrder enum and PhotoRepository querying MediaStore on Dispatchers.IO, logging loaded count and handling null/zero dates.

-[ ] 2.3 – Wire repository into a ViewModel
+[x] 2.3 – Wire repository into a ViewModel
     - Create a SnapSwipeViewModel (or MainViewModel) that:
       - Holds the list of PhotoItem loaded from the repository.
       - Exposes the current index and current photo.